genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let's go through the application parameters:

-1. Depending on your tasks, you should specify the feature type for which overlaps choosing from "exon", "CDS" (coding DNA sequence), "3’UTR" (the 3’ untranslated region) or "5’UTR" (the 5’ untranslated region).
+1. **Feature type** option.
+Depending on your tasks, you should specify the feature type for which overlaps choosing from "exon", "CDS" (coding DNA sequence), "3’UTR" (the 3’  untranslated region) or "5’UTR" (the 5’ untranslated region).
 For example, you may consider each exon as a feature in order to check for alternative splicing.
-2. By default, the "gene-id" will be used as a feature identifier.
-If some features will have the same feature identifier the application will consider all these features as relating to the same feature.
+By default, the "gene-id" will be used as a feature identifier. (default: exon)
-3. You also need to choose a rule for overlaps that dictates how mapped reads that overlap genomic features will be treated.
-There are three overlap resolution modes: union, strict-intersection, and non-empty intersection.
+2. **Rule for overlaps** option dictates how mapped reads that overlap genomic features will be treated.
+There are three overlap resolution modes: union, strict-intersection, and non-empty intersection. (default: union)

    The first one - "union" - is the most recommended.
 It combines all cases when the read (or read pair) at least partly overlaps the feature.
 The "strict-intersection" mode is about strict intersection between the feature and the read overlapping this feature.
 But if you are interested in counting reads that are fully or partly intersected with the feature, you should use the last mode.
-It’s important that the read will be counted for feature if it overlaps precisely only one feature.
+It is important that the read will be counted for feature if it overlaps precisely only one feature.
 If the read overlaps with more than one feature, it will not be counted.

 .. image:: images/overlap_resolution_modes.png

-4. An additional useful option is "Strand-specific reads".
+3. **Strand-specific reads**.
 The application takes into account the direction of the read and the reference, so that a read from the wrong direction, even if it is mapped to the right place, will not be counted.
 This option can be useful if your data is strand-specific and you are interested in counting of reads overlapping with feature regarding to whether these reads are mapped to the same or the opposite strand as the feature.
 Choose "yes", if the reads were mapped to the same strand as the feature and "reverse" - if the reads were mapped on the opposite strand as the feature.
-Specify "no", if you don’t consider strand-specificity.
+Specify "no", if you do not consider strand-specificity. (default: yes)

 This application is based on HTSeq_ tool and used in `Differential Gene Expression Analysis pipeline`_.
 After calculating read abundance on the gene